libbymiller/libbybot_eleven/pi/README.md

  * connect the sennheiser to the pi
  * plug in the pi's power again

-onnect to https://your-server:8443/remote11.html on a laptop, ideally in Chrome.
+Connect to https://your-server:8443/remote11.html on a laptop, ideally in Chrome.
 You should see whatever the Pi's camera is pointing at, and be able to hear too, and speak.
-You don't need the mouse or screen any more.

 Longer term, you need to figure out how to do notifications.
 There's a place in [server.js](/../server/server.js) where you can send a dm tweet,